LarsDenBakker/lit-html-examples/README.md

 # Further reading
 * Use https://github.com/web-padawan/awesome-lit-html as a starting pointer for further documentation.
+* Use https://github.com/thepassle/create-lit-app as a reference for building a lit-html app with preset and ready to use Redux and Webpack configurations.

 # Note
 This project is a community effort.
 The authors of this repository are not affiliated with Google or the Polymer team.
 Because LitElement and lit-html are still in early stages of development, best practices and examples will change and evolve over time.